Get to the choppa!

 - How do you feel about environmental issues?
 Arnold Schwarzenegger is noted for taking a stand on issues such as not eating meat and climate change.
 What are your thoughts on environmental issues?
 Do your everyday choices match up to your personal values or your family’s values in this area?

-- Don’t have a Plan B: One of the biggest pieces of advice Sarah gleaned from reading Arnold’s autobiography was his controversial admonition to “Never have a Plan B.” Having a Plan B, he says, implies that you think your Plan A won’t work, so you don’t go out of your way to make it work.
+- Don’t have a Plan B: One of the biggest pieces of advice Ashar gleaned from reading Arnold’s autobiography was his controversial admonition to “Never have a Plan B.” Having a Plan B, he says, implies that you think your Plan A won’t work, so you don’t go out of your way to make it work.
 If you know it’s your only option, you make it happen.
 That definitely flies in the face of conventional wisdom.
 What do you think of it?

-- Making time for fitness: Another thing that has really impressed Sarah about Arnold is his commitment to fitness.
+- Making time for fitness: Another thing that has really impressed Ashar about Arnold is his commitment to fitness.
 No matter where he is, he makes time to ride a bike, take a hike, go to the gym, or do some other activity.
-Sarah’s trying to live out that same commitment, but it’s definitely a lifestyle adjustment.
+Ashar’s trying to live out that same commitment, but it’s definitely a lifestyle adjustment.
 What do you think about being “too busy” to work out or eat right?

 Join the birthday party

 If you’re interested, there are many more cool “July birthday” lessons from my fellow iHomeschool Network bloggers.
 Click the image below to check them out!